 One such retreat is the Paperbark Camp, located a little over two hours south of Sydney near Jervis Bay.
 Concealed within 100 acres of dense scrub, Paperbark Camp offers visitors the ultimate back-to-nature-retreat with opulent tents adorned with all the normal hotel luxuries.

-Irena and Jeremy Hutchings opened Paperbark Camp almost ten years ago and were determined to make the most of the spectacular bush environment.
+Irena and Jeremy Hutchings opened Paperbark Camp over fifteen years ago and were determined to make the most of the spectacular bush environment.
 They’ve also made an effort to embrace fresh, local produce, which is used at The Gunyah Restaurant.
 The Paperbark camp provides a great excuse for a quick break from Sydney.

 Wildlife lovers: Bamurru Plains, Kakadu National Park, Australia